-The platform implements the [SNI] specification.
-It is created and initialized with the C function SNI\createVM .
+The MicroEJ Core Engine implements the [SNI] specification.
+It is created and initialized with the C function SNI\createVM.
 Then it is started and executed in the current RTOS task by calling SNI\startVM.
-The function SNI\startVM returns when the MicroEJ Application exits.
+The function SNI\startVM returns when the MicroEJ Application exits or if an error occurs (see section Error Codes).
 The function SNI\destroyVM handles the platform termination.

 The file LLMJVM\impl.h that comes with the platform defines the API to be implemented.
-The file LLMJVM.h that comes with the platform defines platform-specific exit code constants.
-(See LLMJVM: MicroEJ Core Engine.)
+See section LLMJVM: MicroEJ Core Engine.